Active Substance: emtricitabine

 When deciding on a new regimen for patients who have failed an antiretroviral regimen, careful consideration should be given to the patterns of mutations associated with different medicinal products and the treatment history of the individual patient.
 Where available, resistance testing may be appropriate.

-What is Emtriva used for?
+What is Emtriva and what is it used for?

 How is Emtriva used?